Sunday night and I’m bagged, head upstairs, get ready to call this day done.

-I can give you an advil”
+“I can give you an advil”

->

-> That’s as close as I’ve ever come to punching a nurse in the face.
+That’s as close as I’ve ever come to punching a nurse in the face.
 If what’s wrong could have been resolved with a fucking advil, probably could have skipped the 911 call and the ambulance ride.

->

-> Not sure how I’m going to manage a urine sample and there’s some experiences you just don’t want to share with your son.
+Not sure how I’m going to manage a urine sample and there are some experiences you just don’t want to share with your son.

->

-> “get me to the bathroom and I’ll figure this out
+“get me to the bathroom and I’ll figure this out”